bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter3 - Oracles/3 - Oracles.md

 | 91 - 95 | Wailing wind | Wind that carries the mournful keen of the lost and the drowned |
 | 96 - 100 | Witch fire | Low clouds suffused with tendrils of chaotic, arcane energy |

-*WEATHER ORACLES 131*
+*131 WEATHER ORACLES*

 > # SHIP ORACLES ^Ship-Oracles

 ## SHIP SIZE
 Use this table to generate the scale of a ship sighting, ranging from a single small ship to a massive armada.

 The challenge ranks shown here are a starting place.
 Set the rank of a naval fight as appropriate to the capability of your forces and the complexity of your objectives.
 Also, keep in mind that ships operate at a scale relative to other large vehicles and creatures.
-For tips on handling naval encounters, [see page 36].
+For tips on handling naval encounters, [[1 - Adevntures Among the Isles#NAVAL ENCOUNTERS|see page 36]].

 | Roll | Result | Such as | Rigging | Crew | Rank |